jarrettmeyer/jarrettmeyer.github.io/_posts/2018-06-05-svg-multiline-text-with-tspan.md

 <svg id="canvas"></svg>

 Accomplishing this with [D3.js](https://d3js.org/) requires us to use the `data` function twice.
 The first `data` operation will loop through every block of text.
 The second `data` operation will loop through every line.
+If you need help with D3's `enter`, `exit`, and `merge` functions, check out [my previous post](/2018/06/02/d3js-merge).

 ```js
 // Create a new <text> element for every data element.